What's Hot

 Contagion Cycles

-Perhaps one of the best places this can be evidenced is in the surveillance of diseases such as the "seasonal flu".
+Perhaps one of the best places where this can be evidenced is in the surveillance of diseases such as the "seasonal flu".
 If you were to take a look at data on positive cases of influenza infection across either the United States or Australia, it becomes apparent quite quickly that there seems to be a repetitive pattern of re-occurrence.
-That is, number of infections increase sharply, reach a peak in society, then decline as the community at large becomes healthy or immune.
-A few months go by and this cycle starts over again, making it just about impossible to eradicate the contagion entirely.
+That is, the number of infections increase sharply, reach a peak in society then decline as the community at large becomes healthy or immune.
+A few months go by and this cycle starts over again making it just about impossible to eradicate the contagion entirely.

 Seasonal Deaths from Influenza Virus

-The proportion of specimens testing positive for influenza during the 2010–11 season first exceeded 10%, indicating higher levels of virus circulation, during the week ending November 27, 2010.
-The proportion peaked at 36% during the week ending February 5, 2011, and declined to <10% during the week ending April 16, 2011.
+The proportion of specimens testing positive for influenza during the 2010–11 season first exceeded 10% indicating higher levels of virus circulation during the week ending November 27, 2010.
+The proportion peaked at 36% during the week ending February 5, 2011 and declined to <10% during the week ending April 16, 2011.

-In both United States and Australia disease data, a baseline of infection for an expected case load of influenza is present.
+In both the United States and Australia disease data a baseline of infection for an expected case load of influenza is present.
 This fluctuates in a sinusoidal manner and allows us to forecast the number of infections over each period but it also allows an analyst to detect when abnormalities are occurring in the viral community.

 Oscillators & Hidden Markov Models